Week 1 Upgraded Sex Ed

 By the time I was 30 years old, sex had become a chore that I did for my husband’s sake, not for my own.
 It became another item on my to-do list.
 No wonder I didn’t want to have it!

-It’s not that women don’t like sex; it’s that the way many of us are having sex leaves women cold.
+We are all capable of life-long sexual fulfillment; it’s that the way many of us are having sex leaves women cold.

 What You Can Change Right Now to Enjoy Sex More